hxin0/omRules/README.md

     - url: rules page url (prod, test, profs, etc.)
     - tradingPartner: inactivate rules for the trading partner
     - delaySecond: delay seconds waiting on page elements
+    - maxTries: maximum times to try on page elements
     - username: your login username (not required)
     - password: your login password (not required)
     - SKIP: program will use the first 'not TRUE' row